 |Potassium||Strengthen our plant, stem & root||Chicken poop, worm castings, kitchen ash|

-But hey, let's turn to soil pH for our desert roses next (Psst: you don't need to be a chemist to understand this stuff):
+Let's turn to soil pH for our desert roses next & certainly you don't need to be a mad scientist to understand this stuff:

 Like many other succulents, your desert rose loves an acidic environment.
 If you can keep the pH of the soil below 7 or specifically at 6, that would be perfect to make your plants happy.

 Many folks place their fingers into the soil to get a quick feel.
 Doing this may be good for moisture testing but for pH it may not be that accurate.
-To measure the pH or moisture of the soil, a pH soil tester or a 3-in-1 tool might help:
+To measure the pH or moisture of the soil, try a pH soil tester or a 3-in-1 tool.

-If you find the soil too acidic (meaning the pH level is low), you can try adding garden lime powder to increase the pH level & hence making the soil less acidic.
+If you find the soil too acidic (meaning the pH level is low), you can try adding garden lime powder to sweeten the soil.

 You can mix some perlite into the soil to create good air circulation.
 Perlite is also good because it holds moisture well, so you don’t need to water your adenium too many times.